Shadow and Photon Sphere of Black Hole in Clouds of Strings and Quintessence: conclusion and discussion

 \section{conclusion and discussion}

-We firstly derived the black hole solution combining quintessence and string clouds, and used the Euler-Lagrangian equation to got the geodesics of photons.
+We firstly derived the black hole solution combining quintessence and string clouds, and used the Euler-Lagrangian equation to obtain the geodesics of photons.
 By analyzing the influence of parameters on photons trajectories, we learn that the radius of the photon sphere $r_{ph}$ is non-monotonic with $\omega_q$ decreasing, which is consistent with the previous results \cite{Zeng:2020vsj}.
-When $a$ increases, the radius of the event horizon $r_h$, cosmological horizon $r_c$, photon sphere $r_{ph}$, the corresponding impact parameter $b_{ph}$ are all monotonic.
-Next, we discussed the range of $a$ in different $\omega_q$.
+When $a$ increases, the radius of the event horizon $r_h$, cosmological horizon $r_c$, photon sphere $r_{ph}$, the corresponding impact parameter $b_{ph}$ all vary monotonically.
+Then, we discussed the range of $a$ in different $\omega_q$.
 As the photons are deflected, it forms the shadow of a black hole.

 Moreover, we studied the black hole shadow with static and infalling spherical accretions respectively.
 The backward ray shooting method helps us obtain the specific intensity $I(b)$ from a static observer.
 For the spherical accretion, we assume that the density of light sources follows a normal distribution affected by the coefficient $\gamma$.
 And the photons emitted are not strictly monochromatic, whose frequencies conform to the Gaussian distribution with a central frequency $\nu_*$ and width $\Delta\nu$.
 The photon emissivity is written as $j(\nu_e)$.
 Using the backward ray shooting method and the model of the photon emissivity, we plotted the shadow and photon sphere with static and infalling spherical accretions.
 Due to the Doppler effect, the interior of the shadow with an infalling spherical accretion will be darker.
 Different $\omega_q$ and $a$ would change the size and intensity of the shadow.
 We investigated the emissivity with different coefficients $\gamma$ and found that the intensity will decrease as $\gamma$ increases.